xlladdins/xll/docs/Excel4MacrosE-G.md

 | 11            | Radar        |
 | 14            | Doughnut     |

-View    is a number specifying one of the views in the Data View box in the Overlay dialog box.
+View&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying one of the views in the Data View box in the Overlay dialog box.
 The view varies depending on the type of chart.

-Overlap    is a number from -100 to 100 specifying how you want bars or columns to be positioned.
+Overlap&nbsp;&nbsp;&nbsp;&nbsp;is a number from -100 to 100 specifying
+how you want bars or columns to be positioned.
 It corresponds to the Overlap box in the Overlay dialog box.
 Overlap is ignored if type\_num is not 2 or 3 (bar or column chart).

   - > If overlap is positive, it specifies the percentage of overlap you
     > want for bars or columns.
 For example, 50 would cause one-half of